zloybik/zloybik/README.md

 If I die, I hope this world can be changed since I couldn't.

+Well, the main thing.
+If I do die.
+Then know, in my soul, I will be with you, I was glad to help everyone, especially ITACHI (Owner of DOTA2CLASSIC).
+Thank you all!
+I hope my death will be the most peaceful of all.
+Respect each other, never respond to each other with hatred, love everyone, respect everyone, save everyone, even if he is an enemy.
+And if so, then I want to convey my words to someone.
+Maybe someperson is watching and see.

+For Heapy:
+Go back to the classiccounter and don't trust anyone as owner.
+Harmy only trusted you.
+Also, good luck with your university application!

+For ITACHI:
+Thank you Itachi for the great attitude towards me.
+You were very humorous for me, it made me happy, motivated me, I want to say that you should continue the project zhota2classic and not stop.
+You have to make it more popular than the popular!
+And I believe in you.
+Itachi.
+You can do it.

 # Interesting facts on last summer
 - I spend 1800 hours on coding🔥